sipolaj/plasma-cfChiP-seq-manuscript-code/README.md

 ### Fitting linear models to count data
-Below is an example Julia code for fitting linear models to fragment count and local ctDNA fraction data.
+Below is an example Julia code of a how we fit linear models to fragment count and local ctDNA fraction data.

 Load normalised fragment counts and local ctDNA fractions from Supplementary Table 8.
 ```